dinoperovic/django-salesman/README.md

 ## Documentation

-Documentation is availiable on [Read the Docs](https://django-salesman.readthedocs.org).
+Documentation is available on [Read the Docs](https://django-salesman.readthedocs.org).

 <p>
     <a href="https://www.buymeacoffee.com/dinoperovic">